aidanduffy68-prog/behavioral-oracle/fry_protocol/docs/RED_TEAMING_BEHAVIORAL_ORACLES.md

-# Red Teaming Behavioral Oracles
+# How I Spent a Week Trying to Steal From My Own Protocol (And Found Where It Breaks)

-## I spent a week trying to steal from my own protocol.
-Here's what I found.
+## I created 2,780 fake accounts, simulated 10 attack scenarios, and broke my own system.
+Here's what I discovered.

 **The adversary isn't who you think.**